z3ven/GXNitroGen/README.md

 ## Addinotal config editing
 You can also edit activity text by setting it in `activity_message` And you can edit help_message by setting it in `help_message`
+## Running
+- Run bot using `python GXNitroGen.py`

+- You will see an invite link in your browser

+- Invite your bot to the server

+- Then use `/generate` command and also an amount of nitro codes

+Boom!
+You're done!
 # Issues
 ## `discord.errors.LoginFailure: Improper token has been passed.`
 This error is displayed in the terminal.
 It means that you entered an improper token.
 Correct it in `config.json`
 ## `Unknown application`
 This is in the browser.
 You entered the wrong client id.
 ## `nodename nor servname provided, or not known`
-Sadly, your proxy died, or you entered method or URL incorrectly
+Sadly, your proxy died, or you entered a method or URL incorrectly

 # Notices